Ice Age: Collision Course appears in an aspect ratio of approximately 2.40:1 on this Blu-ray Disc. As expected, the image looked terrific

-A third disc presents a DVD copy of Course.
+A second disc presents a DVD copy of Course.
 It includes the same extras as the Blu-ray.

 Should one expect anything new and fresh from Ice Age: Collision Course?
 No – the franchise’s fifth entry feels stale and lacks much entertainment value.
 The Blu-ray boasts excellent picture and audio as well as average supplements.
 Even by the series’ modest standards, Collision Course offers a dud.